 Open All Hours

-The exhibition showed how changing lifestyles and patterns of consumption have affected how, when and where we shop, as well as what we buy.
+This exhibition highlighted how changing lifestyles and patterns of consumption have affected how, when and where we shop, as well as what we buy.

 How To Keep Your Cool